The Marginal Way is open with specific guidelines for Covid-19 safety which have been posted at the entry points of the Marginal Way.

 Can I purchase a bench on the Marginal Way with my family name on it?

 The town of Ogunquit ended their bench program over 15 years ago.
-The plaque program, on the granite monuments is the only program in town to memorialize a loved one.
+The plaque program, on the granite monuments, is the only program in town to memorialize a loved one.
 We are two spaces away from finishing plaque 3, with the possibility of 7 more plaques being filled with names.
-Please contact Jeanne Roche about the plaque program at (207) 641-2200.
+Please contact Allison Ramsey about the plaque program at (207) 641-2200.

 Can I distribute ashes off of the Marginal Way?